-Catalog holdings of almost 3,000 Pennsylvania school, public, academic and special libraries are included in this online resource.
+Catalog holdings of 3,000 + Pennsylvania school, public, academic and special libraries are included in this online resource.
 Search by author, title, subject or keyword to locate over 44 million items.

-Want a professional librarian to find your answer?
-We’re here to help you get answers to your questions, any time and anywhere you have internet access.
-Unlike other "expert" sites on the web, there is no charge to use our free service.
-We’ll be doing what libraries have always done best; quickly getting you the accurate, unbiased information you need.
-Available 24/7.
+We’ll be here to help you get answers to your questions, any time and anywhere you have Internet access.
+Unlike other “expert” sites on the Web, there is no charge to use our service.
+We’ll be doing what libraries have always done best — quickly getting you the accurate, unbiased information you need.

-A guide to current writers of fiction, nonfiction, poetry,journalism, drama, motion pictures and television.
-Biographies of these authors are included.
+A guide to current writers of fiction, nonfiction, poetry, journalism, drama, motion pictures and television.
+Author biographies are included.

 Focusing on the relationship between human beings and the environment, with well-researched information on topics ranging from global warming to recycling to alternate fuel sources and beyond.
 Comprised of scholarly and general interest titles, as well as government documents and reports, GreenFILE offers a unique perspective on the positive and negative ways humans affect the ecology.

-SIRS Discoverer, an award-winning general reference resource for learners and researchers in grades 1-9, makes learning fun and intuitive.
-Discoverer helps students develop their research, writing, language, and computer skills.
+Discoverer helps students develop their research, writing, language,and computer skills.
 Only the best, most unique, and most relevant resources are selected for SIRS Discoverer.
 Now with Science Fair Explorer and Skills Discoverer.
-SIRS Discoverer 2 Minute Demo